 What Exactly Is Ring Engraving?

-On a rainy day my phone rang.
+My phone rang on a rainy day.
 A nice guy named Lon said, “My girlfriend Sue wants engraved rings.
 We were talking about ring styles she likes, because I want to create an engagement ring for her.
 I haven’t started the design process yet.
-Do you know what she means by ‘engraved rings?’”
+Do you know what she means when she says she wants ‘engraved rings?’”

 “Lon, that’s a good question.
 I’m writing this blog post for you and the other guys who need more information on what engraved rings are all about.”